mhyllander/log-collector/README.md

 * The queue load balancer spreads batches over the available logstash indexers.

 Log-collector is written for JRuby, and uses the ffi-rzmq and jruby-notify gems.
-Jruby-notify has been enhanced and modified to support 64-bit Linux (custom version 0.4.0.1).
+Jruby-notify has been enhanced and modified to support 64-bit Linux.

 Currently log-collector used ZeroMQ 4.0.4 and ffi-rzmq 2.0.1.
 The version bundled with logstash 1.4.1 is too old, therefore ffi-rzmq 2.0.1 needs to be